Chiabee/CNSWhitepaper/src/Introduction.md

 - **NFT**.
     CNS is recorded on the chain in the form of NFT, which can be easily queried and interacted with by any application or user.
     CNS is unique and indivisible and can be transacted and circulated as the NFT in the marketplace.
-    The attribute of domain can always be modified by owner, others have no chance to manipulate it.
+    The attribute of the domain can always be modified by the owner, others have no chance to manipulate it.
     The attribute can be modified by any compatible wallet/client.
 - **Digital Gateway**.
     The CNS can store a collection of personal identity data, and represent the unique identity of Web3.